2023 Best Electromechanical Engineering Schools in Ohio

 Top 10 Best Electromechanical Engineering Technology Schools

-Our analysis found University of Northwestern Ohio to be the best school for electromechanical engineering technology students who want to pursue a degree in Ohio.
-Located in the suburb of Lima, University of Northwestern Ohio is a private not-for-profit college with a small student population.
+Our 2023 rankings named University of Northwestern Ohio the best school in Ohio for electromechanical engineering technology students.
+Located in the small suburb of Lima, University of Northwestern Ohio is a private not-for-profit school with a small student population.

 On average, electromechanical engineering tech graduates from University of Northwestern Ohio take out $13,084 in student loans while working on their degree.